-George Lucas comes up with an era-defining cinematic smash, followed by a fantastic sequel and then, er, Return of the Jedi.
+George Lucas comes up with an era-defining smash, followed by a fantastic sequel and then, er, Return of the Jedi.

 Culture-shifting, money-making, audience-astounding franchise changes the cinematic experience for a generation (and then some).
 From its first big-screen debut, Star Wars is a sensation, after which the world is never quite the same again.